ICC sentences Sudan militia-leading ‘axeman’ Rahman to 20 years

 He said he then handed himself in because he was “desperate” and feared authorities would kill him.

-The Darfur region has suffered further since a civil war between the military-run government and RSF erupted in April 2023.
+The Darfur region has suffered further since a civil war between the military-run government and the RSF erupted in April 2023.

-Both sides are accused of committing atrocities – although mainly the RSF – and millions have been displaced and are at risk of famine, creating an urgent humanitarian crisis.
+Both sides – but mainly the RSF – are accused of committing atrocities, and millions have been displaced and are at risk of famine, creating an urgent humanitarian crisis.

 The RSF took full control of Darfur in November, from where it is now trying to push eastwards into central Sudan.